 Keep the code flowing

 CodeTogether makes it easy to switch between groups of developers coding together, or even code on your own during a session.
 Same-file simultaneous editing lets developers edit files at the same time.
-With the CodeTogether view, you’ll never get lost—providing a nice overview of the session so you can quickly see who’s doing what, and jump into a new group or branch out on your own.
+With CodeTogether Teams, you can see all active remote sessions and online teammates in the CodeTogether view.
+From this one simple view, you can easily join a session, invite teammates to join, or ask teammates to host.